bentomhall/nih-system/homebrewery/world/player-options.md

 - Cast time: 1 action
 - Range: 1 visible creature within 30 ft.
 - Duration: Concentration, up to 1 minute.
-- Classes: Artificer, Bard, Mechanist
+- Classes: Artificer, Bard, Mechanist, Spellblade
 ____
 The targeted creature must make a Wisdom saving throw.
 On a failed save, it can take either an action or a bonus action on each of its turns for the duration and cannot take reactions.
 If it attacks, it can only make a single attack regardless of how many attacks it normally would be able to make.
 If it casts a spell, it must roll a d20.
 On a 10 or lower, it must use its action on the next turn to cast the spell, at which point it takes effect.
 Affected creatures can attempt the saving throw again at the end of each of their turns, ending the effect on a success.